 Anyway, when I arrived on Thursday morning, it was quite obvious that we were running ahead of schedule.
 In the first picture, the first piece of the replacement section was already in place, and the second piece was nearly there.
 After the two pieces were laid in, a "butt strap" joined them together, as shown in the second picture.

-As the day progressed, temporary platforms and walkways were put up for safe access into and out of the trench, and the ladders (at least most of them) were lashed to those platforms to secure them in place.
-Another ladder went into the manhole at the top of the replacement section, so that welders could go in and seal the seams from the inside.
+As the day progressed, temporary platforms and walkways were put up for safe access into and out of the trench, and the ladders (at least most of them) were lashed to those platforms to s

 The entire day was pretty much devoted to welding the pipe together, both inside and out.
 In this third shot, a welder named Gerardo tackles the installed joint on the outside.
 Note that the intensity of the torch is so bright, its center appears as a black dot in the picture!
 Now you know why you can't look directly at a welding torch in action without protection!